-Belmont Abbey College offers Communication Essentials (CE 100), a three-credit course for students whose academic performance prior to or after matriculation suggests that they may need additional skill building in the areas of reading comprehension, grammar, speaking, and writing.
+Belmont Abbey College offers Communication Essentials (CE 101), a four-credit course for students whose academic performance prior to or after matriculation suggests that they may need additional skill building in the areas of reading comprehension, grammar, speaking, and writing.
 Mathematics Essentials (ME 100) is a three-credit course that provides students with additional skill building in college Mathematics.

-Students Required to Enroll in Essentials Courses:

-Any entering CCPS student starting college for the first time will be required to take AD 101, CS 100, CE 100, and ME 100.

-Standards & Policies

-The academic policies mentioned in other sections of this Catalogue apply to students in the Center for Continuing and Professional Studies

-Credit for Prior Learning

-Belmont Abbey College offers the qualified student an opportunity to demonstrate through records, examinations on campus, national test scores, and/or certain projects, the acquisition of skills or learning ordinarily acquired through coursework.
+Students Required to Enroll in Essentials Courses: Any entering CCPS student starting college for the first time may be required to take CS 100, CE 101, and ME 100.
+Standards & Policies The academic policies mentioned in other sections of this Catalogue apply to students in the Center for Continuing and Professional Studies Abbey Distance Program.
+Credit for Prior Learning Belmont Abbey College offers the qualified student an opportunity to demonstrate through records, examinations on campus, national test scores, and/or certain projects, the acquisition of skills or learning ordinarily acquired through coursework.
 Through competency assessment, the qualified student may obtain full college credit for certain courses.

 The College recognizes that college-level learning may be acquired in settings such as employment training and experience.
-Credit for prior learning may be presented in the form of American Council on Education (ACE)-evaluated training/certifications, military training, and/or an experiential learning portfolio.
+Credit for prior learning may be presented in the form of American Council on

+Education (ACE)-evaluated training/certifications, military training, and/or an experiential learning portfolio.
 Students who wish to obtain credit for experiential learning may request a copy of the "Experiential Learning Credit Information Packet" from the CCPS office.
 Credit is awarded only for courses related to the student's program of study.
 A maximum of thirty (30) academic credits will be offered for prior learning.
 When credits are granted for prior learning, a grade of "Pass" is recorded on the student's permanent record.
-Further information may be obtained from the Office of The Center for Continuing and Professional Studies.
+Further information may be obtained from the Registrar's office.
 The application fee is \$120 per credit hour and must be paid prior to review of the portfolio or other applicable student records.

-SUMMER SESSION (Traditional and CCPS Students)
+SUMMER SESSION (Residential and Abbey Distance Program Students)